L5Modular/L5Modular/README.md

 ```
 "artem-schander/l5-modular": "dev-master"
 ```
-Once this operation is complete, simply add the service provider to your project's `config/app.php` file:
+Once this operation is complete, simply add the service provider to your project's `config/app.php`

 #### Service Provider
 ```